IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

             },
             {
                 "schema": null,
-                "column": "AirTime",
+                "column": "FlightSpeed",
-                "check": "ActualElapsedTime that is less than AirTime", "error": "column 'AirTime' with type DoubleType() failed validation ActualElapsedTime that is less than AirTime"
+                "check": "Average FlightSpeed is not within boundaries of 800 Km and 900 Km", "error": "column 'FlightSpeed' with type DoubleType() failed validation Average FlightSpeed is not within boundaries of 800 Km and 900 Km"
             },
             {
                 "schema": null,